bkaewell/self-driving-car/P5-vehicle-detection/project_writeup.md

 ### Sliding Window Search

-The sliding window search is contained in the tenth code cell of my notebook located in "pipeline.ipynb" in the function called `find_cars()`.
+The sliding window search is contained in the 8th code cell of my notebook in the function called `find_cars()`.
 This single function is the workhorse of my processing pipeline.
 It is able to extract features using HOG sub-sampling and make predictions.
 It only extracts hog features once on a sub-region of the image (defined by start and stop Y positions), for each of a small set of predetermined window sizes (defined by a scale argument), and then sub-sampled to obtain all of its overlaying windows.
 Each window is defined by a scaling factor that impacts the window size.
 The scale factor can be set on different regions of the image (e.g. smaller near the horizon, larger in the center).

 To bound the search window region, I decided to divide the 1280 x 720 image in half along the horizontal plane separating the sky and ground.
-Since there is no altitude dimension to self-driving cars today, I only processed the lower half of the image, starting at the 400 pixel mark.
+Since there is no altitude dimension to self-driving cars today, I only processed the lower half of the image at ground level, starting at the 400 pixel mark.
 A visualization of small overlapping windows near the horizon is shown below with a blue and green swath of windows:

 ![alt text][image03]